 The completion of high school or its equivalent is required for college admission.
-In Indiana, the percentage of 9th grade students who graduate from high school four years later has risen since 2005 (see Figure 12).
-However, the current graduation rate remains below the national average.
+In Missouri, the percentage of 9th grade students who graduate from high school four years later has risen since 2005 (see Figure 12).
+The graduation rate in Missouri is above the national average and exceeds the rates in most comparison states.